About Familial Hypercholesterolemia

 • Statins: These drugs are the first-line therapy for FH and work by inhibiting an enzyme involved in cholesterol production, thereby lowering LDL cholesterol levels.

-• Ezetimibe: This medication reduces the absorption of cholesterol from the diet and can be used in combination with statins to further lower LDL cholesterol levels.
+• Ezetimibe: This medication reduces the intestine’s ability to absorption cholesterol from food and can be used in combination with statins to further lower LDL cholesterol levels.

-• Monoclonal Antibodies: These novel drugs inhibit enzymes or proteins involved in regulating LDL cholesterol levels.
+• Monoclonal Antibodies also known as PCSK9 inhibitors: These novel drugs inhibit enzymes or proteins involved in regulating LDL cholesterol levels.

 Health behavior changes: